The Tailor's Needle

 Set in India in the first half of the twentieth century, the story chiefly revolves round the elder daughter, Maneka, who refuses to be traditional and goes through a variety of experience that makes her an extraordinary person, a woman of the future.
 Her affair with the British Collector, Larry Stephens, and her marriage with Mohan contain unusually weird experiences.
 Her brother’s love affair and its problems provide some of the tension.
 But Maneka is largely visualized as a daughter of Sir Saraswati whose life provides the basis of the novel.
 His ambivalence related to the Indian National Movement and his loyalty to the British, and his final decision to contribute directly to the movement, forms the basic plot.
-The novel has moments of the murder mystery.
-Comic scenes are aplenty though there are the grave and the suspenseful.